mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 Any sigma protocol must define three objects:

 - A commitment.
 This message is computed by the prover using secret nonces.
-- A challenge, computed using the Fiat-Shamir transformation using a hash function.
+- A challenge, computed using the Fiat-Shamir transformation (using a hash function, which is defined by the transformation).
 - A response, computed by the prover, which depends on the commitment and the challenge.

 A sigma protocol allows a **prover** to convince a **verifier** of the knowledge of a secret **witness** satisfying a **statement**.